jyash97/snippet-to-codesandbox/README.md

 ### Framework and Library Supports ✨

 -   [x] React
 -   [ ] Vanilla - Needs Tests and a proper testing.
 -   [ ] Svelte
 -   [ ] Vue
 -   [ ] Angular
 -   [ ] Node and its frameworks

 ### Contributing 💻

-Contribution are highly appreaciated.
+Contribution are highly appreciated.
 Do read [Contributing Guide](/CONTRIBUTING.md) before starting.

 ### Thanks

-A big thanks to [CodeSandbox](https://codesandbox.io) for providing the API to create sandbox and giving life to the extension.
+A big thanks to [CodeSandbox](https://codesandbox.io) for providing the API to create sandbox and giving life to these extension.